yarastu/yarastu/en/_posts/2024-03-21-overhead-illumination-hypothesis.md

 ---
 slug: overhead-illumination-hypothesis
 title: "Adjust the body shape using light and shadows"
-beforetoc: "By reversing the light and shadow, as well as brightening the top and darkening the bottom, you can achieve a more elongate look."
+beforetoc: "Brighten the top and darkening the bottom.
+Reverse light and shadow."
 guide: visually
 tactic: style
-updated:
+updated: 2024-03-24
 ---
 In the picture, the footprint seems to be bulging upward, doesn't it?